Times Like These (Foo Fighters song): Live Lounge Allstars charity single

-As a response to the COVID-19 pandemic, BBC Radio 1 organised the "biggest ever" Live Lounge cover version as part of their Stay at Home project.
+As a response to the COVID-19 pandemic in the United Kingdom, BBC Radio 1 organised the "biggest ever" Live Lounge cover version as part of their Stay at Home project.
 The track was produced by Fraser T. Smith and was performed by the charity supergroup Live Lounge Allstars.
 Each member recorded and filmed their contribution to the song from their respective households in order to encourage social distancing.
 The song was released on 23 April 2020 and the video premiered as part of The Big Night In telethon.

 Among various charities worldwide, profits from the single will primarily go to Children in Need and Comic Relief, as well as WHO's COVID-19 Solidarity Response Fund.
 Within 12 hours of the song's initial release, it gained 43,000 digital downloads and entered the top 5 on the UK Singles Chart.
 The song reached number 1 on its second week, earning 66,000 chart sales (78% of which were downloads).
 This song also became the first song produced by BBC Radio 1 to top the chart, and the first BBC release to reach number one since "Perfect Day" in 1997.
 A lyric video of the cover version was released on 29 April 2020.